 Not only can these exercises help prevent embarrassing and sometimes dangerous pelvic floor disorders (i.e., incontinence and prolapse after pregnancy), they can be a boost in the bedroom too.

 Kegel exercises (or “Kegels”) were created by American gynecologist Arnold Henry Kegel back in the late 1940s.
 He also invented the “Kegel Perineometer,” which is an instrument used for measuring the muscle strength of pelvic floor muscles.

 The “pelvic floor” consists of a group of muscles and tissues that hold up the organs near the pelvic opening.
-These include the bladder, small bowel, and rectum.
-In women, it also includes the vagina and uterus.
+These include the:

 Avoiding Pelvic Floor Disorders